uriyacovy/ESPHome_nuki_lock/README.md

 # In case you want to use the Home Assistant services
 # you need to enable custom_services
+# In case you want to send nuki event logs to Home Assistant
+# you need to enable homeassistant_services
 api:
   custom_services: true
+  homeassistant_services: true

 external_components:
   - source: github://uriyacovy/ESPHome_nuki_lock